 At Falmouth Primary Academy, well-being is at the heart of all teaching and learning.
 Our school ethos places the highest importance on recognising the development of the whole child and our strong pastoral care underpins this belief supporting our children to flourish.
 We recognise every child as an individual, competent learner who can be resilient, capable, confident and self-assured.
 We know that children develop in individual ways and at varying rates.
-Children's attitudes and dispositions to learning are influenced by their school and home environments and we begin to build links with their families.
+Children's attitudes and dispositions to learning are influenced by their school and home environments and we begin to build links with their families over the Summer term before they join us when we complete home visits.